braiddynamics/qbd-portal/docs/01-foundations/04-dynamics.md

 :::

 ### 4.2.9 Lemma: Effective Influence Encoding {#4.2.9}

-:::info[**Categorical Encoding of the Effective Influence Relation via Constrained Morphisms**] The internal category Caus_t provides the formal structure that encodes the effective influence relation ≤, representing it as a constrained subset of its morphisms.
-This encoding is essential for bridging the categorical syntax to physical semantics, allowing the abstract paths to represent concrete causal influences.
+:::info[**Categorical Encoding of the Effective Influence Relation via Constrained Morphisms**]

+The **Effective Influence** relation $\le$ [(§2.6.1)](axioms#2.6.1) is formally encoded as a constrained subset of morphisms within $\mathbf{Caus}_t$.
+Specifically, $u \le v$ holds if and only if there exists a morphism $p \in \text{Hom}(u, v)$ such that the path length is $\ell \ge 2$ and the sequence of edge timestamps is strictly increasing.

 ### 4.2.9.1 Proof: Encoding Verification {#4.2.9.1}

-:::tip[**Demonstration of the Correspondence between Constrained Paths and the Effective Influence Relation**] Recall from the Effective Influence Relation [(§2.6.1)](#2.6.1) that the effective influence relation is defined as $u \le v$ if and only if there exists a simple directed path $\pi_{uv}$ from $u$ to $v$ of length $\ell \geq 2$ with strictly increasing timestamps along the edges.
+:::tip[**Demonstration of the Correspondence between Constrained Paths and the Effective Influence Relation**]

+Recall from the Effective Influence Relation [(§2.6.1)](axioms#2.6.1) that the effective influence relation is defined as $u \le v$ if and only if there exists a simple directed path $\pi_{uv}$ from $u$ to $v$ of length $\ell \geq 2$ with strictly increasing timestamps along the edges.
 This relation captures mediated causality, where influence propagates through chains of events, and the constraints ensure temporal consistency and prevent trivial or direct links.

-By the definition of Caus_t in the Internal Causal Category [(§4.1.1)](#4.1.1), any directed path from $u$ to $v$ constitutes a morphism $p: u \to v$.
-Therefore, the condition $u \le v$ is equivalent to the existence of a morphism $p: u \to v$ in Caus_t that additionally satisfies the constraints of being simple (no repeated vertices to avoid cycles), having length $\ell \geq 2$ (to exclude direct edges), and exhibiting strictly increasing timestamps under the history map $H$ (to enforce chronological order).
+By the definition of $\mathbf{Caus}_t$ in the Internal Causal Category [(§4.1.1)](#4.1.1), any directed path from $u$ to $v$ constitutes a morphism $p: u \to v$.
+Therefore, the condition $u \le v$ is equivalent to the existence of a morphism $p: u \to v$ in $\mathbf{Caus}_t$ that additionally satisfies the constraints of being simple (no repeated vertices to avoid cycles), having length $\ell \geq 2$ (to exclude direct edges), and exhibiting strictly increasing timestamps under the history map $H$ (to enforce chronological order).

-The set of all pairs $(u, v)$ for which $u \le v$ holds is thus determined by a specific **subset of morphisms** within Caus_t.
+The set of all pairs $(u, v)$ for which $u \le v$ holds is thus determined by a specific **subset of morphisms** within $\mathbf{Caus}_t$.
 This subset is filtered by the physical conditions imposed by the axioms, such as acyclicity to ensure simplicity and the history map to enforce monotonicity.
-Consequently, Caus_t serves as the formal "space of all possible causal pathways," upon which the constraints from the history map $H$ (State Space and Graph Structure [(§1.3.1)](#1.3.1)) and Acyclic Effective Causality [(§2.7.1)](#2.7.1) are applied to delineate the actual effective influences.
+Consequently, $\mathbf{Caus}_t$ serves as the formal "space of all possible causal pathways," upon which the constraints from the history map $H$ (State Space and Graph Structure [(§1.3.1)](ontology#1.3.1)) and Acyclic Effective Causality [(§2.7.1)](axioms#2.7.1) are applied to delineate the actual effective influences.
 This encoding not only abstracts the relational dynamics but also previews how rewrites will introduce new morphisms, expanding the effective influence network while maintaining consistency.
 The implication is a dynamic category where physical evolution corresponds to morphism addition or modification, tying syntax to semantics.

-This encoding ties directly to the dynamics: In the rewrite processes (Universal Constructor [(§4.5.1)](#4.5.1)), the addition of new edges introduces new morphisms into Caus_t, thereby modifying the effective influence relation ≤ while maintaining causal consistency through the enforced constraints.
+This encoding ties directly to the dynamics: In the rewrite processes (Universal Constructor [(§4.5.1)](#4.5.1)), the addition of new edges introduces new morphisms into $\mathbf{Caus}_t$, thereby modifying the effective influence relation ≤ while maintaining causal consistency through the enforced constraints.
 For instance, closing a 2-path adds a shortcut morphism, potentially altering transitivity chains and enabling new interactions in subsequent ticks, which previews the geometrogenesis in later chapters.

 Q.E.D.
 :::

 ### 4.2.10 Lemma: The Partial Order Property {#4.2.10}

-:::info[**Strict Partial Ordering of Effective Influence within the Internal Causal Category**] The relation ≤ forms a strict partial order (irreflexive, asymmetric, transitive under the specified constraints) as a subset of the morphisms in Caus_t, excluding cycles and non-monotone paths.
+:::info[**Strict Partial Ordering of Effective Influence within the Internal Causal Category**]

+The subset of morphisms in $\mathbf{Caus}_t$ satisfying the Effective Influence constraints constitutes a strict partial order.
+1.  **Irreflexivity:** No morphism with $\ell \ge 2$ and strictly increasing timestamps can map $u$ to $u$ without violating Acyclicity [(§2.7.1)](axioms#2.7.1).
+2.  **Transitivity:** The composition of two such morphisms yields a morphism preserving the timestamp ordering and length constraints.

 ### 4.2.10.1 Proof: Order Verification {#4.2.10.1}

 :::tip[**Verification of Irreflexivity, Asymmetry, and Transitivity for the Influence Subset**]

-- **Irreflexivity**: No morphism in Caus_t corresponds to a path of length $\ell \geq 2$ from $u$ to $u$, as such a path would constitute a cycle, which is forbidden by Acyclic Effective Causality [(§2.7.1)](#2.7.1).
+- **Irreflexivity**: No morphism in $\mathbf{Caus}_t$ corresponds to a path of length $\ell \geq 2$ from $u$ to $u$, as such a path would constitute a cycle, which is forbidden by Acyclic Effective Causality [(§2.7.1)](axioms#2.7.1).
 The category's morphisms exclude self-loops by construction, reinforcing this property and ensuring that no event can influence itself indirectly without violating causality.
 - **Asymmetry**: If $u \le v$ (via a qualifying path) and $v \le u$ (via another), the concatenation would form a cycle, which is prohibited by the acyclicity axiom.
 Thus, the subset excludes mutual relations, preventing bidirectional influences that could lead to paradoxes like closed timelike curves and ensuring directional causality.
 - **Transitivity**: If $u \le v$ (via path $\pi_{uv}$ with monotone timestamps) and $v \le w$ (via $\pi_{vw}$ monotone), the concatenated path $\pi_{uw}$ remains monotone if the timestamps align across the junction (i.e., the last timestamp of $\pi_{uv}$ is less than the first of $\pi_{vw}$), which is ensured by the global history preservation.
 The constraints prevent any violations, maintaining the partial order and allowing for the chaining of influences in a consistent manner, which is essential for multi-step causal propagation.
-Therefore, ≤ constitutes a well-defined strict partial order embedded within the morphisms of Caus_t, providing a robust encoding of mediated causality that aligns with the theory's axioms and supports the dynamical evolution.
+Therefore, ≤ constitutes a well-defined strict partial order embedded within the morphisms of $\mathbf{Caus}_t$, providing a robust encoding of mediated causality that aligns with the theory's axioms and supports the dynamical evolution.

 Q.E.D.
 :::

 ### 4.2.11 Proof: Demonstration of Categorical Validity {#4.2.11}

-:::tip[**Formal Verification of the Axiomatic Consistency of $\mathbf{Caus}_t$ and $\mathbf{Hist}$**] The Commentary: Argument Outline [(§4.2.2)](#4.2.2) provides the structural roadmap for the validity arguments.
-The lemmas establish the identity and associativity for Caus_t, the monotonicity preservation, identity, and associativity for Hist, the injectivity of embeddings in Hist, the encoding of effective influence in Caus_t, and the partial order property of ≤.
-These components collectively confirm that both categories satisfy the required axioms.
+:::tip[**Formal Verification of the Axiomatic Consistency of $\mathbf{Caus}_t$ and $\mathbf{Hist}$**]

+The validity of Theorem 4.2.1 is established by the conjunction of Lemmas 4.2.3 through 4.2.10.
+The verification of identity neutrality, associativity of composition, and preservation of axiomatic constraints (acyclicity, irreflexivity, and timestamp monotonicity) confirms that $\mathbf{Caus}_t$ and $\mathbf{Hist}$ satisfy the definition of a Category.

 Q.E.D.
 :::